 Recent Publications (last 12 months + forthcoming):

-Lettau, J., M. Gebel and G. Heineck (2022).
-Health returns to education across the life course: Measuring health in children and youth at the National Educational Panel Study.
-NEPS Survey Paper No. 95.
+Bömmel, N., Kroh, J., Gebel, M. and G. Heineck (2022).
+Social inclusion as return to education in the National Educational Panel Study (NEPS): Conceptual framework and measurement.
+NEPS Survey Paper No. 100.
 Bamberg, Germany: Leibniz Institute for Educational Trajectories, National Educational Panel Study.
 Download (open access!)

 Events from the past 12 months:

-[May 19, 2022] Prof. Dr. Michael Gebel held a presentation on “Young people’s labor market transitions and intergenerational support.
-Evidence from German panel data." at the YCOST Action CA17114 YOUNG-IN WG1 Workshop in Lisbon.
+[Nov 29, 2022] Prof. Dr. Michael Gebel held a presentation on "Young people’s labor market transitions and intergenerational support in Germany" at Rostock Demographic Seminar Series at the Max Planck Institute for Demographic Research in Rostock.

-[Apr 22, 2022] Prof. Dr. Michael Gebel held a presentation on “The effect of temporary contracts on wages: Evidence from international comparative analyses” at the Research Colloquium of the Department of Sociology in Tilburg.
+[Nov 22, 2022] Prof. Dr. Michael Gebel held a presentation on "The effect of fixed-term contracts on wages.
+Evidence from comparative panel data analyses" at the Research Colloquium „Empirical Social Research“ at the University of Konstanz.